GIGwerk/indigenous-innovation/README.md

 # inidgenous-innovation
-working with indigenous peoples to innovate #critical making
+working with indigenous peoples to innovate #criticalmaking